marcelm/cutadapt/doc/guide.rst

 | ``--max-n``                | one of the reads contains too many ``N`` bases | both reads contain too many ``N`` bases |
 +----------------------------+------------------------------------------------+-----------------------------------------+

-To further complicate matters, Cutadapt switches to a backwards compatibility mode ("legacy mode") when none of the uppercase modification options (``-A``/``-B``/``-G``/``-U``) are given.
-In that mode, filtering criteria are checked only for the *first* read.
-Cutadapt will also tell you at the top of the report whether legacy mode is active.
-Check that line if you get strange results!

 These are the paired-end specific filtering and output options:

 ``--minimum-length LENGTH1:LENGTH2`` or ``-m LENGTH1:LENGTH2``